MMSB-MOBI/DockingPP/README.md

 	- **push** : add pose to zList
 	- **setReceptor** : add PDB reference
 	- **setLigand** : add PDB reference
-	- **dictPos** : returns a dictionnary useful for visualisation { 'x' : , 'y' : }
+	- **dictPos** : returns a dictionary useful for visualisation { 'x' : , 'y' : }
 	- **bestPoses** : returns a list of the n best poses according to 1 rescoring method
-	- **poseScores** : returns a dictionnary : { pose_index : score }
+	- **poseScores** : returns a dictionary : { pose_index : score }

 <span style="color:Crimson ;font-weight=500"> *class Pose* </span> _ *Ligand Pose information*.

 * Attributes
-	- id
-	- euler
-	- translate
+	- **id**
-	- ccmap
+	- **euler**
-	- belongsTo
+	- **translate**
+	- **ccmap**:json formatted contact map
+	- **belongsTo** : DockData object
 	- ligOffset
 	- recOffset
-	- dictorizedReceptor
+	- dictorizedReceptor : positions for the receptors atoms
-	- dictorizedLigand
+	- dictorizedLigand : positions for the ligands atoms
 	- resMapList : returns the list of residues implied in the contact map
-	- resSize
+	- resSize : number of residues in pose contactmap
-	- conSize
+	- conSize : number of contacts in pose contactmap
 * Available Methods
-	- SumScore
-	- SquareSumScore
-	- cmapSumScore
+	- **SumScore** :returns the sum of the residues statistics, method can take two values : 'plain' , 'freq'
+	- **MeanScore** : returns the mean of the residues statistics, method can take two values : 'plain' , 'freq'
+	- **SquareSumScore** : returns the square sum of the residues statistics, method can take three values : 'plain' , 'freq' or 'log'</br>
+*And so for contacts*
-	- cmapSquareSumScore
+	- **cmapSumScore**
-	- is_ccmap
+	- **cmapSquareSumScore**
+	- has_ccmap : checks wether pose's ccmap has been calculated
-	- ccmap
+	- ccmap : calculate contact map

 </br>